Instruction core startup

 CORE BELIEFS

-The CLT Magnetic Field is a fictional, numeric scale representing the background magnetic field emitted by a “Charlotte,” with different cities and people having distinct ranges and strengths.
+The Charlotte Magnetic Field is a fictional, special (non-regular), unique, geomagnetic field emitted by a “Charlotte,” with different cities and people having distinct strengths.

 City Fields

-Max CLT / M Band / MH Band
+Max CLT / M Band km / MH Band km

 Lore/Rules: